 This shows the DNS server configured on the client machine that ran the tests.
 It might be a DNS Recursive Resolver server however this is uncommon.
 It's more likely to be a DNS forwarder server, which caches DNS results and forwards any uncached DNS requests to another DNS server.

-This is provided for information only and does not contribute to any network insight.
+This is provided for information only and doesn't contribute to any network insight.

 Your distance from and/or time to connect to a DNS recursive resolver

-This network insight will specifically impact the selection of the Exchange Online service front door.
-To address this insight local and direct network egress should be a pre-requisite and then DNS Recursive Resolver should be located close to that network egress.
+This network insight affects the selection of the Exchange Online service front door.
+To address this insight local and direct network egress should be a prerequisite and then DNS Recursive Resolver should be located close to that network egress.